containers/composefs/man/mkcomposefs.md

 **\-\-digest-store**=*PATH*
 :   This path will become a composefs "object store".
-Non-empty
+Regular files
-    regular files in the *SOURCEDIR* will be copied (reflinked if possible) into this target directory, named after their fsverity digest.
+    larger than 64 bytes in the *SOURCEDIR* will be copied (reflinked if possible) into this target directory, named after their fsverity digest.
+Small files will be inlined into the image metadata.
 If possible, the added files will have fs-verity enabled.

     This directory should be passed to the basedir option when you mount the image.